dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

   - The local DHIS2 instance will store the password of the user account on the remote instance encrypted in the local database.
 The remote account is used for authentication when transferring data.
-For security purposes make sure you set the "enryption.password" configuration parameter in hibernate.properties to a strong password.
+For security purposes make sure you set the "encryption.password" configuration parameter in hibernate.properties to a strong password.